 We also manage:

-- Seven Drop-Off Centers for residential and small business recycling, trash and certain special wastes
+- Drop-Off Centers for residential and small business recycling, trash and certain special wastes

 - The Environmental Depot, a permanent hazardous waste collection facility

 - The Rover, a mobile household hazardous waste collection unit